ritesh-ojha/Self-Learning/Apache_Spark/Fundamentals.md

 - **Worker Nodes**: These are the machines in the cluster that run the executors.
 They provide the processing power and memory needed to execute the tasks of a Spark application

+## Transformation and Action

+### Transformations
+In Apache Spark, transformations are process that take an existing data frame and turn it into a new one.
+Consider transformations as the cooking equivalent of recipe steps.
+With each transformation, you take your raw ingredients (data) and turn them into a new dish (new DF) by mixing, filtering, or shaping them.

+There are two types are transformations

+- **Narrow Transformation** : Transformations that do not result in data movement between partitions are called Narrow transformations.

+    - map
+    - flatMap
+    - filter
+    - union

+- **Wide Transformation** : Transformations that involve data movement between partitions are called Wide transformations or shuffle transformations.

+    - groupByKey
+    - aggregate
+    - join
+    - repartition

+### Actions
+Actions are operations that take a data frame and produce a result.
+Consider actions as the cooking equivalent of serving the dish.

+- show
+- count
+- collect
+- first
+- head